Mvila035/dna_parser/README.md

 # dna_parser

-dna_parser is a small python library written in rust to perform encoding/feature extraction for machine learning on dna and rna sequences.
+dna-parser is a Python library written in rust to encode (or perform feature extraction on) DNA/RNA sequences for machine learning.

 # Table of contents
 1. [Install](https://github.com/Mvila035/dna_parser/edit/main/README.md#install)